-Naturally occurring radiation is continuously leaking into our groundwater.
-Whether water supplies are from surface water, rivers, reservoirs and lakes or groundwater, risk of radiation contamination, either deliberately or by accident, and the subsequent contamination of the population and of the infrastructure is very real today and increases as our technology advances.
+Naturally, occurring radiation is continuously leaking into our groundwater.
+Whether water supplies are from surface water, rivers, reservoirs, and lakes, or groundwater, the risk of radiation contamination, either deliberately or by accident, and the subsequent contamination of the population and of the infrastructure is very real today and increases as our technology advances.

 The list below is just a portion of the products produced and utilized today that involve radioactive components:

-Rare earth oxides (REOs), minerals and Rare earth elements (REEs) contain naturally occurring radiation and are used in diverse technologies including mobile phones, hard drives, fiber optic cables, surgical lasers, cruise missiles, catalytic converters, hybrid fuel cells, solar panels, and wind turbine magnets.
-The process for extracting these elements for manufacture of these products creates significant quantities of radioactive waste.
+Rare earth oxides (REOs), minerals, and Rare earth elements (REEs) contain naturally occurring radiation and are used in diverse technologies including mobile phones, hard drives, fiber optic cables, surgical lasers, cruise missiles, catalytic converters, hybrid fuel cells, solar panels, and wind turbine magnets.
+The process of extracting these elements for the manufacture of these products creates significant quantities of radioactive waste.

 Nuclear medicine is now common in most hospitals and imaging centers.
-Creating the radioactive elements for nuclear medicine, diagnostics and treatment and radio imaging is achieved in radiopharmacies, nuclear laboratories, cyclotrons and nuclear reactor generators.
+Creating the radioactive elements for nuclear medicine, diagnostics and treatment, and radio imaging is achieved in radiopharmacy, nuclear laboratories, cyclotrons, and nuclear reactor generators.

-Phosphate based fertilizer production uses acid and water creating waste among which is radioactive waste material.
+Phosphate-based fertilizer production uses acid and water creating waste among which is radioactive waste material.
 There is a caution against using the waste in agriculture because radioactive nuclides might accumulate in the environment.
-The result are towers of accumulated waste at these fertilizer production facilities that aerate radiation into the atmosphere as they dry out or seep into the water table over time.
+The result is towers of accumulated waste at these fertilizer production facilities that aerate radiation into the atmosphere as they dry out or seep into the water table over time.

 National laboratories and university laboratories typically utilize radionuclides in their research.

-Common items utilizing or produced with radiation include smoke detectors, irradiated gemstones, improved resistance in wire and cable, vulcanizing rubber for tires and other uses, food irradiation, in the production of tampons disposable diapers, and other absorbable materials, and air freshener elements.
+Common items utilizing or produced with radioactive elements include smoke detectors, irradiated gemstones, improved resistance in wire and cable, vulcanizing rubber for tires and other uses, food irradiation, in the production of tampons, disposable diapers, and other absorbable materials, and air freshener elements.
 Radioactive tracers are used in a wide variety of industries to determine wear and tear on machinery, engines, and blast furnace linings.
 Camera light sensors and plasma displays, beta-voltaic batteries also utilize radioactive elements in their production and use.

-As you can see by this comprehensive, yet far from complete, list of manufacturing and products utilizing radiation the risk of contamination in our water is great.
+As you can see by this comprehensive, yet far from complete, list of manufacturing and products utilizing radioactive elements the risk of contamination in our water is great.
 Real-time continuous water monitoring for radiation is really the only way to know if contamination has occurred in our water.

 - Utilizing the RAWA-GP at the water intake pipe of the water filtration system provides automatic and continuous monitoring of water 24/7 for any BETA/GAMMA radioactive contamination.
 Monitor for contamination in silt and particulates of ground or surface RAW WATER.

-- Installing the NexGen-SSS at the end of your water treatment process provides vital information on the efficiency of your treatment system for BETA/GAMMA radioactive contamination.
+- Installing the NexGen-SSS at the end of the water treatment process provides vital information on the efficiency of the treatment system for BETA/GAMMA radioactive contamination.